 I keep thinking about the vote, and the familiar faces in that room.
 The gang rides together again for one last multi-million dollar score.
 It's not a coincidence that Megan mentions Sam Peckinpah's classic Western The Wild Bunch during her breakup with Don.
 Don says he hasn't seen the movie yet, but maybe he doesn't have to, as he's kinda living the experience.
 In Peckinpah's film, a gang of the crustiest of gunslingers do battle with the forces of change in North America, as represented by the railroad, a Mexican warlord, and, memorably, an armed prostitute.
 The broader translation is something like corporate technology, brown people, and women.

 Thematics aside, The Wild Bunch is notorious for its bloody violence, photographed in slow motion.
 Bullets cut down bodies in detailed displays of exploding viscera, leaping blood, agony like death masks on the faces of men and women collapsing in the street.
-Mad Men isn't a show that uses slow motion—in fact, was last night's the first instance?
-I'm inclined to say yes—making it significant that there would be just such a sequence in the episode mentioning Peckinpah's movie.
+Mad Men uses slow motion very infrequently, making it significant that there would be just such a sequence in the episode mentioning Peckinpah's movie.
 The slow motion comes in the seconds before Peggy makes her pitch to Burger Chef.
 Don, parroting her language about story telling in a significant acknowledgement of respect and guard changing, introduces her to the clients, who were just seconds before shot in slow motion.
 They become a somewhat grotesque cadre of laughing white men; in Peckinpah's movie, they'd soon be dead.
 And yes, Peggy slays them with her perfectly calibrated monologue about generational divide, Vietnam, television, and creating a space for family to be together without distraction.